xico2001pt/lpoo-jetpack-joyride/docs/README.md

 This pattern facilitates the creation of more states for the game and changes to the ones already created.
 The creation of different states can give us freedom to differentiate behaviors depending on the actual stage in the game.
+Also, there's no need to use flags or complex if statements.
+However, this means that there will be more classes in the game.

 ### v.
 Power Ups
 #### Problem in context